 None of Darnold’s $18.858 million cap number would remain with the Panthers as things stand.
 Currently, all of that would travel with Darnold and his contract to the team acquiring for him.
 Consequently, that could be a hard sell for the Panthers given the level we’ve seen from Darnold in the past.
 The Panthers may have to send draft capital to make it work — similar to the Brock Osweiler situation.

 However, the Panthers could change the math somewhat on Darnold’s contract.
 To facilitate a move, the Panthers could pay a portion of Darnold’s salary as a signing bonus, thereby keeping that portion on their salary cap as dead money when they trade him.
-Doing this might make a trade more feasible, especially if the Panthers have already given up considerable assets to acquire Watson.
+Doing this might make a trade more feasible.